 Source: Company Folders, Inc.

 Using different imprint methods and unique stocks can add to clients’ experience because they’ll remember the different textures of the folder and how it felt in their hands.
 The black foil stamp on the cover of this presentation folder for Lighthouse Photography adds a smooth texture to the rough black linen stock.
 It also adds a subtle shine and hint of luxury.
 In addition, clients can run their fingers over the indent left on the inside from the covers’ foil stamps.
-While the platinum foil stamp on the back is a little more noticeable, it sticks with the formal tone set by the cover.
+While the platinum foil stamp on the back is a little more noticeable, it sticks with the formal tone set by the cover. as per the where to buy stamps, its good opportunity for every photographers who are looking to get stamps online.

 10. Add a special touch